Ethel Haythornthwaite: Peak District Boundary Walk

-In celebration of Britain's first National Park, the Friends of the Peak District launched the Peak District Boundary Walk on 17 June 2017.
-The route broadly follows the park's boundary, as envisaged by Ethel and Gerald.
+On 17 June 2017, in celebration of Britain's first National Park, the Friends of the Peak District launched the Peak District Boundary Walk.
+It was officially opened by Emma Bridgewater, President of the CPRE, outside Buxton Town Hall.
+The route consists of twenty stages that broadly follows the park's boundary, as envisaged by Haythornthwaite and her husband, covering a total distance of 190 miles.